Masters degree scholarships 2025

 - PhD studentships - these highly competitive Doctoral scholarships can guarantee a place on an often pre-determined research project.
 For more information, see PhD studentships.
 You can also explore Research Council funding.

-The majority of university scholarships and bursaries need to be secured before the beginning of term.
-However, if you face financial, health or family difficulties you can usually apply to your institution for hardship funding at any time throughout the academic year.
+The majority of postgraduate scholarships and bursaries need to be secured before the beginning of term.
+However, if you face financial, health or family difficulties, you can usually apply to your institution for hardship funding at any time throughout the academic year.

 To discover whether you may qualify for hardship funding, see GOV.UK - Extra money to pay for university.